diku-dk/diku-canvas/README.md

 ## Making animations and interacting with the user

 The workhorse of Canvas is the `interact` function.
-To set up an interactive session, two functions must be made: `draw` and `react`.
-These functions reign over a model, which is programmed by the programmer.
+To set up an interactive session, two functions must be defined: `draw` and `react`.
 The function `react` reacts to input from the user and possibly updates the model, and `draw` produces a picture for `interact` to render on the screen.
 The functions `draw` and `react` communicate through a state value defined by the programmer.
 The simplest example of this is an interactive session with no state and `draw` and `react` functions, which ignore their input, as shown below.

 ```fsharp
 let tree = ellipse darkCyan 2.0 85.0 64.0 |> translate 128.0 128.0